-Sometimes we ourselves get in the way of building our happily ever after.
-This tendency is what psychologists define as self-sabotaging relationships.
+Sometimes, we get in the way of building our own happily ever after.
+This tendency is what psychologists define as self-sabotage in relationships.
 This can be defined as a knack for making your relationship fall apart, either subconsciously or consciously.
-For a lot of people, the self-sabotaging behavior is so inherent that they fail to recognize the problematic patterns.
+For a lot of people, self-sabotaging behavior is so inherent that they fail to recognize the problematic patterns.

-Obviously then, there is no scope of correcting course.
-To stop self-sabotaging relationships you need to understand why do we self-sabotage romantic relationships and learn to identify the signs of this behavior.
+There is no scope for correcting course and they subconsciously ruin the relationship.
+To stop self-sabotaging relationships, you need to learn to identify the signs and reasons for this behavior.
 Only then can you break the cycle, and give yourself a real shot at building meaningful romantic partnerships.

 Related Reading: How To Watch Out For The Relationship Red Flags – Expert Tells You

 According to Meghna, this happens mostly because we are afraid that the relationship won’t work out.
 We may do things like finding reasons to break up, arguing about things we normally wouldn’t care about, and focusing on our individual lives more than the relationship.

 The main reason for all of this is the fear that the relationship won’t last.
 So we don’t want to invest or open up and may even break up before the other person leaves us.
 It’s a way of being in control or believing that we are in control.
 Jayant adds to this, “Many such people think that I should be the dumper, not the dumpee.
 Again, it’s for control.”
 Some people even try to manipulate partners in order to get a certain outcome or reaction.